thom22/thom22/Readme.md

 # Hi there, I'm Thomas!

-I'm a AI/Data Scientist with Master's degree and an avid lifelong learner.
-You can reach me in [Linkedln](https://www.linkedin.com/in/thomastslearn229/)
+I'm an AI/Data Scientist with a Master's degree and an avid lifelong learner.
+You can reach me at [Linkedln](https://www.linkedin.com/in/thomastslearn229/)

 ![Thomas's GitHub stats](https://github-readme-stats.vercel.app/api?username=thom22&hide=contribs,prs&show_icons=true&theme=radical)